lemire/SIMDCompressionAndIntersection/advancedbenchmarking/README.md

 You can run a test as follows:

 ./budgetedtest /home/data/clueweb/Uncompressed/flat.bin /home/data/AOL/user-ct-test-collection-01.id
- -i simd -b 24  -s varint
+ -i simd -b 4  -s varint
--s specify the compression scheme (if none: default  on uncompressed) -b is is the memory budget in gigabytes.
+-s specify the compression scheme (if none: default  on uncompressed) -b is is the memory budget in gigabytes (e.g., half of your RAM).
 -i allows you to specify an intersection routine  (default on a fast SIMD-based intersection routine).
 -o is to include one-word queries (they don't participate in intersections, only in decoding) -q allows you to specify that you just want the final report (warning:  the program can take a long time to complete)